banana190/RFID_encryption/README.md

+# Bug

+There is a bug in my backend design but I left my device in U.S. so I probably wont fix it :)

 # New method a.k.a.
 I don't have time.

 Step One: ESP32 establish TLS connection to server and send card data.